hiasha1/Tuberculosis---Project/README.md

 1. This README file provides information about the project and how to use the code.
 2. `data/README.md` provides data dictionary for the data used in the project.
 3. `src/01_discover.ipynb` is a jupyter notebook using pandas to understand the raw data files.

+# Running the Program:

+The following is a guide to running the project files locally:

+1. Fork the repository repo link.

+2. Clone the repository to your Github account.

+3. Access the repository from your command line or preferred CMD software.

+4. Install a virtual environment.
+The command in Gitbash is python -m venv venv.

+5. Activate the virtual environment.
+The command in Gitbash is source venv/scripts/activate.

+6. Install the requirements.txt file to install necessary packages by running pip install requirements.txt.